April Horoscope: Your Weekly Tarot Reading For April 10 To 16, 2023

 Relationships

-You need to work hard to maintain a good relationship suggests the Eight of Pentacles.
+You must work hard to maintain a good relationship suggests the Eight of Pentacles.
 Although a positive card, the advice is to spend more time with your near and dear ones.
-If single, this is a good time to propose.
+If you are single, this is a good time to propose.

 Career and Finance